Architecture of the Web Update Wizard

 Web Server

-The Web Update Wizard works with any web server.
-It simply launches http:
+The Software Update Wizard works with any web server.
+It simply launches

 Therefore, the server does not need cgi, asp, php or any other type of server side